ros2/design/articles/logging.md

 Adding a sophisticated logging system to a complex code base can have performance impacts and are often mostly useful during development and debugging.
 ROS 2 provides a few ways to configure the logging system to eliminate this performance impact when the logs are not needed.
 This section describes how to make those configuration changes.
+#### Interacting with RMW Logging
+RMW implementations have their own built-in logging, and a function called `rmw_set_log_severity` which may need to be handled with special considerations.